hellNo3333/Rust-Twitch/README.md

 by default, this script runs in headless mode, meaning that no visible browser window will be created. this might be counter-productive for debugging purposes: in order to disable it, comment line 9 in `main.py` and line 11 in `API.py`.

+# desktop environments

+as of 2022/08/11, this script performs as expected on servers without a desktop environment. please make sure to install chrome (or whatever other browser you choose to use) and remember to match versions with the driver.

 # run

 `py main.py`